RakePants/RakePants/README.md

 - 🤖 Developing **Nerdless**, an AI chat bot for Telegram
 - ⚙️ I use `Python`, `PyTorch`, `NumPy`, `transformers`
 - 🌱 Learning `transformers`, NLP and Probability theory
-- 📚 Reading "Programming Pytorch for Deep Learning" by Ian Pointer
+- 📚 Reading "Natural Language Processing with PyTorch" by Delip Rao & Brian McMahan
 - 💼 Open for a job
 - 📫 Get to know me: https://www.linkedin.com/in/artyom-eryomkin/?locale=en_US
 - 📱 Contact me: https://t.me/a_eryomkin or eryomkin.artyom2016@gmail.com